zoetyu/workshop-css-in-js-workshop/README.md

 background: white;
 `;
 ```
-Now replace our previous list of ListItem with the following code:
+Now replace our previous list of ListItem with the following code (you can go ahead and delete the ```const ListItem``` to avoid eslint errors:
 ```
 <ListItem2 as="a" href="/">Home</ListItem2>
 <ListItem2 as="a" href="/">About</ListItem2>